-Top 3 QA Errors Business Owners Make When Outsourcing/Offshoring
+Top 3 Quality Errors Business Owners Make When Outsourcing Offshore

 We're all aware of the importance of maintaining quality in the delivery of products and services to our customers.
 However, the impact of not having a quality assurance framework to support your operations, or a segment of it, is magnified if your team is located 4,400 kilometers away in the Philippines.

-Below are the most common quality assurance misses I've seen that businesses who off-shored made.
+Below are the most common quality assurance misses I've seen made by businesses that moved offshore:

 1) Not performing any quality assurance at all